rich-digi/server-14.04-fabricate/README.md

 Automated Ubuntu 14.04 Build
 ============================

-This Fabric projects automated the build of Ubuntu 14.04, set up as a web server
+Fabric project to automate the build of a web server

+* Ununbu 14.04
+* Apache / PHP / MySQL